Patrick J. Flood, P.E., Director

 Questions?
 Ask SWM

-To facilitate and increase recycling in Tennessee, the Division of Solid and Hazardous Waste Management is soliciting proposals from qualified applicants to establish, expand or upgrade facilities for processing and collection of recyclable materials from multi-ple local governments.
+To facilitate and increase recycling in Tennessee, the Division of Solid Waste Management is soliciting proposals from qualified applicants to establish, expand or upgrade facilities for processing and collection of recyclable materials from multi-ple local governments.

 For more information contact Lorreta Harrington, 615-532-0086 or visit http://www.tn.gov/environment/solid-waste/solid-waste_recycling.shtml